Neeraj-kaushik/Geeksforgeeks/README.md

 # Geeksforgeeks
-Here i have solved question from geeks-for-geeks for practicethe main branch not have data all the data is tored in master branch
+Here i have solved question from geeks-for-geeks for practicethe main branch not have data all the data is stored in master branch